lewtds/nim/README.md

 ## Technical decisions

-**nim**'s architecture is very similar to that of iBus. **nim** will act as a DBus server, facilitating conversations between input methods and input contexts.
+**nim**'s architecture is very similar to that of iBus. **nim** acts as a DBus server, facilitating conversations between input methods and input contexts.

+The core server will be written in Ruby, the Gtk+ input context in Vala, the Qt context in C++ to make the most out of each respective toolkit/framework.

+Each input method can be lain out in any language and will communicate with the core server directly using DBus or indirectly through our provided wrapper library written in C or Vala.

 The choice of DBus here is arbitary and out of popularity.
-Any suggestion is welcomed.
+Suggestion is welcomed.

-The core server will be written in Ruby, the Gtk+ input context in Vala, the Qt context in C++ to make the most out of each respective toolkit/framework.

 ## Terms